gate/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 Query currency\&#39;s current interest rate

-Query currency\&#39;s current interest rate for the previous hour, current interest rate updates hourly
+Query the current interest rate of the currency in the previous hour, the current interest rate is updated every hour

 ### Example